 Because Tokyo has so much to offer, everyone will have their own favourites to see, whether you’re into anime or traditional temples, your interests will guide where you visit, but if you’re looking for a quick overview, here are some of the most popular places to visit.

-I’ve already mentioned Senso-ji temple a couple of times, but it’s for good reason.
+I’ve already mentioned Senso-ji temple in Asakusa a couple of times, but it’s for good reason.
 It’s like walking through layers.
 First, you have the giant Kaminarimon thunder gate at the main road which house protective Shinto gods.
 In the middle of the gate is a huge 4m tall, red chōchin lantern.
 Behind the gate is Nakamise-dori, the pedestrian street lined with market stalls that lead to the second gate, Hōzōmon, flanked by a large pagoda.
 In front are some incense cauldrons and temple fountains before you finally reach the actual shrine.

 You’ll notice people lighting incense in the cauldrons and then sweeping the smoke over their body which is believed to heal ailments.